- Food and Cooking»

 - Set cooked pie crust on a rack to cool completely while you make the filling.

-- Melt butter in pan, and add the brown sugar.
+- Melt butter in the pan, and add the brown sugar.
 Stir well cook for about 2-3 minutes or until the mixture looks crumbly and damp.
 Stir constantly!

 - Add 1/4 cup of the evaporated milk, a tablespoon or so at a time, stirring well after each addition.
 Once you've added 1/4 cup, bring to a boil, allow it to boil for 30 seconds, and remove it from the heat.